jic198/aimsgb_docs/docs/source/python/Find_GB.rst

 In this example, I will show you how to print out available Σ, rotation angles, grain boundary (GB) planes, and coincident site lattice (CSL) matrices from a given rotation axis.
 The purpose of this method is to provide you the grain boundary information.
 For example, if you are not sure what the GB plane is for a
-GB you want to generate, you can find this information in :class:`GBInformation`.
+GB you want to generate, you can find this information in :class:`GBInformation`, which is a :class:`dict` object.
 Let's say you want to create a Σ3[110] GB, but you are not sure what the available
 GB planes are.
 To find this information

 .. code-block:: python